cansuakdm/doxorubicin-response-modeling/README.md

 * build Random Forest regression models,
 * apply Recursive Feature Elimination (RFE),
 * identify a final predictive gene signature,
-* and interpret the selected genes using functional enrichment analysis.
+* interpret the selected genes using functional enrichment analysis.

 ## Background

 Doxorubicin is a widely used chemotherapeutic drug.
-However, cancer cells may show different levels of sensitivity or resistance to doxorubicin.
+However, cancer cells can show different levels of sensitivity or resistance to doxorubicin.
 One possible reason for this variation is molecular heterogeneity, including differences in gene expression profiles.

-Gene expression data can provide useful information about the biological state of cancer cells.
-By combining transcriptomic data with drug response measurements, it is possible to investigate whether specific gene expression patterns are associated with drug sensitivity or resistance.
+Gene expression data can provide information about the biological state of cancer cells.
+By combining transcriptomic data with drug response measurements, this project investigates whether specific gene expression patterns are associated with doxorubicin sensitivity or resistance.

 In this project, doxorubicin response was represented using **IC50 values**.
 IC50 is the drug concentration required to inhibit cell viability by 50%.
 Higher IC50 values generally indicate lower sensitivity or higher resistance, while lower IC50 values indicate higher sensitivity.